-The Lockdown announced to beat the wrath of COVID-19 pandemic has left a deep gorge in the life of every unsaid person in the world.
+The lockdown announced to beat the wrath of COVID-19 pandemic has left a deep gorge in the life of every unsaid person in the world.
 We would all recognise that as ‘pre lockdown’ and the ‘post lockdown’ days for the rest of our lives.
-It is not just the steep transition we had in our life during the crisis but all the unforeseen challenges that will have to be won through.
+The lockdown was not just the steep transition we had in our life during the crisis but all the unforeseen challenges that will have to be won through.
 To many, it is like going through a broken dream, living along with an unfulfilled wish and to some, it is deterioration of living standards due to social isolation and financial cessation.
 I see many people depressed, worried about tomorrow and gaping to grab on at any available job for their survival.

 A similar situation transpired during globalisation in the nineties but didn’t touch upon the lives of the privileged class.
 All the issues of the underprivileged communities were hushed up and only the benefits of the trade agreements were discussed.
 The soulful experiences and the financial setbacks that the underprivileged were tactfully kept out of the discussion.
 In recent times, in India demonetization created a similar economic standstill but wasn’t strong enough to loop in the entire society into the swirl.
 The public was not united and the gullible couldn’t even protest but silently face the forfeiture.